 DESIRED PEDESTRIAN COMFORT CLASSES FOR VARIOUS LOCATION TYPES

 Location Types Desired Comfort Classes

 Major Building Entrances Standing

 Secondary Building Access Points Walking

 Primary Public Sidewalks Strolling

 Secondary Public Sidewalks / Bicycle Paths Walking

 Outdoor Amenity Spaces Sitting

 Cafés / Patios / Benches / Gardens Sitting

 Transit Shelters Standing

 Public Parks / Plazas Strolling

 Garage / Service Entrances Walking

 Parking Lots Walking

 Vehicular Drop-Off Zones Walking

 5. RESULTS AND DISCUSSION

-The foregoing discussion of predicted pedestrian wind conditions is accompanied by Figures 3 through 6 (following the main text) illustrating the seasonal wind conditions at grade level.
+The foregoing discussion of predicted pedestrian wind conditions is accompanied by Figures 3A through 6B (following the main text) illustrating the seasonal wind conditions at grade level and the Level 3 outdoor amenity terrace.
 The colour contours indicate various comfort classes predicted for certain regions.
-Wind conditions comfortable for sitting or more sedentary activities are represented by the colour green, standing are represented by yellow, strolling by orange and conditions suitable for walking are represented by blue.
+Wind conditions comfortable for sitting or more sedentary activities are represented by the colour green, standing are represented by yellow, and conditions suitable for strolling are represented by orange.

-North Sidewalk, Including All Adjacent Building Entrances (Tags A & B): The sidewalk along the proposed roadway north of the building (Tag A) will be suitable for sitting or standing during the summer and strolling or better for the remainder of the year, with the windier conditions experienced near the building corners.
-The building entrances along the north elevation (Tag B) will experience conditions suitable for sitting or standing throughout the year.
+Rideau Street Sidewalk, including Hotel and Vehicle Entrances and the Sheltered Driveway (Tags A & B):

+The Rideau Street sidewalk south of the study building (Tag A) will generally be suitable for sitting or standing throughout the year, transitioning to strolling conditions near the Cumberland Street and Rideau Street intersection during the three colder seasons.
+The hotel and vehicle entrances at the southeast corner of the study building (Tag B), as well as the adjacent, sheltered driveway along the east perimeter, will be suitable for sitting throughout the year.
 These conditions are acceptable for the intended uses.

+GRADIENTWIND

+ENGINEERS & SCIENTISTS

+Existing Restaurant Patio (Tag C): The existing restaurant patio, located south of the study building across

+Rideau Street, will be suitable for sitting during the summer.
+These conditions are acceptable for the

+intended use.

+Transit Stops (Tag D): All existing transit stops surrounding the study building will be suitable for sitting or standing throughout the year, which is acceptable.

-East Sidewalk, Including All Adjacent Building Entrances (Tags C & D): The sidewalk along the proposed roadway east of the building (Tag C) will experience conditions suitable for sitting or standing during the summer and strolling or better throughout the remainder of the year.
-The adjacent building entrances at the east side of the building will experience conditions suitable for sitting throughout the year.
+Waller Mall, Including Adjacent Entrances Serving Study Building (Tag E): Waller Mall (Tag E) will be suitable for sitting during the summer and sitting or standing for the remainder of the year.
+The adjacent service and residential entrances of the study building fronting Waller Mall will experience calmer conditions suitable for sitting throughout the year.
 These conditions are acceptable for the intended uses.

-Building Access Points at the Southwest Corner of the Building (Tag E): The building access points at the southwest corner of the building, including the vehicle access to underground parking, will be suitable for sitting throughout the year, which is acceptable.
+Neighboring Parking Lots (Tag F): All parking lots surrounding the study site will be suitable for sitting or standing throughout the year, which is acceptable.